Neighborhoods: The cheek-and-jowl Loch Raven Village and Knettishall

-The two neighborhoods have a similar feel, but the homes aren't identical.
-Loch Raven Village residents call their townhomes "Georgian colonial," and they're larger.
-Ralph Simmers Jr., who built Knettishall with his father, based his design on the English townhouses he saw while in the Army Air Forces during World War II.
+The two neighborhoods have a similar feel, but the Loch Raven Village homes are generally larger and the styles are a bit different.
+Ralph Simmers Jr., who built Knettishall with his father, based his design on the English townhouses he saw while in the Air Force during World War II.
 Knettishall is named after the village where he was stationed.

-Leslie Jackson-Vallade, a mother of two who has lived in Loch Raven Village for 10 years, says lots of families have settled there because the townhouses are big enough to accommodate the space-eating needs of kids.
+Leslie Jackson-Vallade, a mother of two who's lived in Loch Raven Village for 10 years, says lots of families live in the neighborhood because the townhouses are big enough to accommodate the space-eating needs of kids.
 Her home has three bedrooms, two bathrooms, a "huge" attic and a finished basement.